Ceithrin/CyberSec/CTF/writeups/VishwaCTF/Hey_Buddy!/README.md

 ![](writeupfiles/website.png)

-At first I went for a simple xss payload:
+At first I went for a simple XSS payload:

 ![](writeupfiles/xss.png)

 But as successful as it was, it was a road to nowhere.
-Then I noticed that the creators of the task conveniently provided us with a sourcecode:
+Then I noticed that the creators of the task conveniently provided us with the sourcecode - there was a button on the main page that led to /source.txt:

 ![](writeupfiles/sourcecode.png)

-At this point it was pretty obvious.
-To make sure that we are dealing with SSTI i tried with simple payload:
+To make sure that we are dealing with SSTI (Server Side Template Injection) I tried with a simple payload:

 ![](writeupfiles/ssti_check.png)

 Success ^^ Now we can exploit this.
-After poking around and trying diffrent payloads I was able to list files on the server:
+After poking around and trying different payloads I was able to list files on the server:

 ![](writeupfiles/popenls.png)